javerer10/Shaolin-Monkey/README.md

 **Task 4: Predictive Analysis**

-Linear Regression model that was created to predict Cost_RM produced superior results.
-The model was quite accurate as the R-squared was 1.000 and the Mean Absolute Error was 0.00 RM with the help of consumption and occupant data to predict the cost of electricity.

-General finding: The discussion reveals that there are notable regional differences and seasonal factors on the consumption of electricity.
-The unexpected negative correlation with the occupants is an indication of complicated behavioral or efficiency variables.
-The forecasting model was nearly accurate which means that once consumption is known the costs associated with the same could be forecasted with high level of confidence.
+A linear regression model was created to predict household electricity cost (Cost_RM) using electricity consumption (Consumption_kWh) and the number of people in the house.
+The model worked very well, with an R-squared of 0.994, meaning it can explain 99.4% of the changes in electricity cost.

+The Mean Absolute Error (MAE) was 3.36 RM, showing that the predicted costs are very close to the actual costs.
+A scatter plot of actual versus predicted costs also shows most points are near the ideal line, confirming the model’s accuracy.

+The results show that electricity use is the main factor affecting cost, while the number of occupants has a smaller effect.
+Small differences can still happen due to user habits, appliance efficiency, or electricity rates, but overall, the model predicts costs reliably.

 **Colab Code Link:**